hopsoft/pry-test/README.md

 ## Get Started

-MicroTest ships with a demo so you can kick the tires before you commit.
+MicroTest ships with a demo so you can kick the tires.

 * Install `$ gem install micro_test`
 * Help `$ mt --help`
 * Demo `$ mt --demo`

-You can even demo the more advanced features
+Try some of the more advanced features.

 * Pry workflow `$ mt --demo --pry`
 * Async test run `$ mt --demo --async`

+### What are you waiting for?

+MicroTest is small & unobtrusive.
+It can run parallel with other test frameworks, and can be introduced to existing projects with minimal effort.

+What are you waiting for?
+Start testing today!